nebulab/playbook/procedure/ferie-permessi-malattia.md

-# Vacations, time off, special leave and sick leave
+# Paid time off and overtime

 The work day for full-time contracts is comprised of 8 hours.
 You can decide to reduce your contract's work hours and opt for part-time work.